OPINION

 In the instant case, defendant argued that the trial justice erred by denying his motion to suppress because the information within the four corners of the affidavit was insufficient to establish probable cause.
 Specifically, defendant asserted that the affidavit lacked any evidence of the informants’ reliability or basis of knowledge and offered no evidence to corroborate the informants’ observations independently.

-In this case, the judge who issued the search warrant had before him an affidavit from Captain Maurice H. Jalette (Jalette) of the Woonsocket police department.
-The affidavit stated that a "reliable source" had informed Lieutenant George Gould that crack cocaine was being sold "to kids" "outside of a back window" of the first-floor apartment at 71-73 Center Street.
-The affidavit further asserted that police officers had that address under surveillance and had reported that the area surrounding the building was "patrolled by lookouts" who approach vehicles and negotiate price with potential customers.
-The officers also reported that the lookouts "seldom enter the building to get the Crack" and that this method of dealing was most likely being used to "insulate" the main dealers, including defendant, who was named in the affidavit, from "normal investigative procedures" recently utilized by the Woonsocket police.
+In this ease, the judge who issued the search warrant had before him an affidavit from Captain Maurice H. Jalette (Jalette) of the Woonsocket police department.
+The affidavit stated that a “reliable source” had informed Lieutenant George Gould that crack cocaine was being sold “to kids” “outside of a back window” of the first-floor apartment at 71-73 Center Street.
+The affidavit further asserted that police officers had that address under surveillance and had reported that the area surrounding the building was “patrolled by lookouts” who approach vehicles and negotiate price with potential customers.
+The officers also reported that the lookouts “seldom enter the building to get the Crack” and that this method of dealing was most likely being used to “insulate” the main dealers, including defendant, who was named in the affidavit, from “normal investigative procedures” recently utilized by the Woonsocket police.

-The affidavit further stated that a second informant, known to Jalette as a "concerned citizen," told police that she had recently "kicked [a cocaine] habit."
-This second informant reported that the occupants of the apartment were "associated with a group dealing large quantities of cocaine," and she related detailed information about the delivery, distribution, and price of the drugs.
-She also reported that she had observed handguns *662 in the apartment and had heard the occupants discuss "using the weapons to protect themselves, and to kill informants."
-Last, the affidavit stated that Jalette himself had observed "known drug users and runners enter and exit this apartment," and he identified five such individuals by name.
+The affidavit further stated that a second informant, known to Jalette as a “concerned citizen,” told police that she had recently “kicked [a cocaine] habit.”
+This second informant reported that the occupants of the apartment were “associated with a group dealing large quantities of cocaine,” and she related detailed information about the delivery, distribution, and price of the drugs.
+She also reported that she had observed hand *662 guns in the apartment and had heard the occupants discuss “using the weapons to protect themselves, and to kill informants.”
+Last, the affidavit stated that Jalette himself had observed “known drug users and runners enter and exit this apartment,” and he identified five such individuals by name.

-The affidavit, therefore, revealed information related to police by "a reliable source" and "a concerned citizen," both of whom were known to the police.
+The affidavit, therefore, revealed information related to police by “a rehable source” and “a concerned citizen,” both of whom were known to the police.
 The notably detailed information provided by the second informant resulted from her own visits to the premises where the illegal activity was allegedly conducted.
 The reports of both informants were supported by the independent corroborative observations of the Woonsocket police.

-In sum, our deferential review of the sufficiency of the affidavit has assured us that sufficient information was presented to the issuing magistrate to support his determination that there was "a fair probability that contraband or evidence of a crime" would be found in defendant's residence.
-Id. at 238, 103 S. Ct. at 2332, 76 L.Ed.2d at 548.
-Consequently, the affidavit provided more than "mere conclusory statement[s]."
-Id. at 239, 103 S. Ct. at 2333, 76 L.Ed.2d at 549.
-Rather, in the totality of the circumstances, the affidavit provided the magistrate with a substantial basis for determining the existence of probable cause.
+In sum, our deferential review of the sufficiency of the affidavit has assured us that sufficient information was presented to the issuing magistrate to support his determination that there was “a fair probability that contraband or evidence of a crime” would be found in defendant’s residence.

-We have considered defendant's argument that the search warrant was defective on its face because it failed to describe with particularity the items to be seized and find it to be without merit.
-The warrant revealed a list of specific "property or articles to be searched for," including various narcotics, narcotic paraphernalia, records of sales and/or purchases, materials for packaging and distribution, safe-deposit keys, bank records, and utility bills.
-Therefore, the description of the items to be seized was "specific enough to indicate to the officers the proper scope of their search."
-State v.
-DeLaurier, 533 A.2d 1167, 1171 (R.I.1987).
+We have considered defendant’s argument that the search warrant was defective on its face because it failed to describe with particularity the items to be seized and find it to be without merit.
+The warrant revealed a list of specific “property or articles to be searched for,” including various narcotics, narcotic paraphernalia, records of sales and/or purchases, materials for packaging and distribution, safe-deposit keys, bank records, and utility bills.
+Therefore, the description of the items to be seized was “specific enough to indicate to the officers the proper scope of their search.”

 We conclude, therefore, that issuance of the search warrant was supported by probable cause and that the warrant was not defective.
 Consequently, the trial justice properly denied defendant’s motion to suppress the fruits of the search that was conducted pursuant to that warrant.